aws-samples/aws-modern-application-workshop/module-2/README.md

 In Module 2, using [AWS CDK](https://aws.amazon.com/cdk/), you will create a new microservice hosted using [AWS Fargate](https://aws.amazon.com/fargate/) on [Amazon Elastic Container Service](https://aws.amazon.com/ecs/) so that your Mythical Mysfits website can have a application backend to integrate with.
 AWS Fargate is a deployment option in Amazon ECS that allows you to deploy containers without having to manage any clusters or servers.
 For our Mythical Mysfits backend, we will use Python and create a Flask app in a Docker container behind a Network Load Balancer.
 These will form the microservice backend for the frontend website to integrate with.

-### Creating the Core Infrastructure using AWS CloudFormation
+### Creating the Core Infrastructure using the AWS CDK

 Before we can create our service, we need to create the core infrastructure environment that the service will use, including the networking infrastructure in [Amazon VPC](https://aws.amazon.com/vpc/), and the [AWS Identity and Access Management](https://aws.amazon.com/iam/) Roles that will define the permissions that ECS and our containers will have on top of AWS.